Metro 2033 (novel): Video game

 First-person shooter video game Metro 2033, developed by the Ukrainian studio 4A Games, was released worldwide in 2010.
 Glukhovsky said that he had chosen a video game adaptation over a film as it gave him more artistic freedom to work.
 Two sequels also developed by 4A Games, Metro: Last Light and Metro Exodus, were released in 2013 and 2019.

+A VR exclusive spinoff to the mainline Metro video game franchise released in 2024 developed by Vertigo Games called Metro Awakening.

 Film projects

 As of November 2010, Glukhovsky had been in talks with Hollywood-based studios and producers to sell the film rights.
 By 2012, MGM had picked up the screen rights to Metro 2033, setting F. Scott Frazier "Pavito" to pen the script.
 Mark Johnson was producing via his Gran Via Productions.
 However, the production was canceled and the rights were returned to Glukhovsky after he refused to have the film be Americanized and set in Washington instead of Moscow.
 In December 2018, Glukhovsky explained: "In Washington DC, Nazis don't work, Communists don't work at all, and the Dark Ones don't work.
 Washington DC is a black city basically.
 That's not at all the allusion I want to have [with the Dark Ones], it's a metaphor of general xenophobia but it's not a comment on African Americans at all."

 On 23 August 2019, Glukhovsky announced the film adaptation of the novel was set to release in January 2022.
-The film will be created by TNT-Premier, TV-3 and Central Partnership film studios.
-Glukhovsky explained: "In Russia, I didn’t see any producers who could make a good screen adaptation of this book.
+The film was to be created by TNT-Premier, TV-3 and Central Partnership.
+Glukhovsky explained: "In Russia, I didn't see any producers who could make a good screen adaptation of this book.
 It just seemed impossible.
 But now I finally met a team that I can entrust Metro with.
 Our ambitions turned out to be similar: to create a world-class blockbuster and stun even those who have read the trilogy and know it by heart.
 So as not to disappoint them, I am ready to become a creative producer of the movie and help create it with both my advice and action."
 Due to the COVID-19 pandemic, production of the film adaptation was delayed and moving forward with a new 2024 release date.
-According to Fond Kino, Metro 2033 will be directed by Egor Baranov.
-Dmitry Glukhovsky will write the original script for the new movie adaptation.
+Metro 2033 would be directed by Egor Baranov while Dmitry Glukhovsky would write the original script for the new movie adaptation.
+Following his comments on the arrest of Alexei Navalny and the Russian invasion of Ukraine, Glukhovsky has stated he has been put on a wanted list and blacklisted by the government from any creative productions in Russia, therefore the current film production of Metro 2033 has been cancelled indefinitely.